Denaturation (biochemistry): Reversibility and irreversibility

 In many cases, denaturation is reversible (the proteins can regain their native state when the denaturing influence is removed).
 This process can be called renaturation.
 This understanding has led to the notion that all the information needed for proteins to assume their native state was encoded in the primary structure of the protein, and hence in the DNA that codes for the protein, the so-called "Anfinsen's thermodynamic hypothesis".

 Denaturation can also be irreversible.
 This irreversibility is typically a kinetic, not thermodynamic irreversibility, as a folded protein generally has lower free energy than when it is unfolded.
 Through kinetic irreversibility, the fact that the protein is stuck in a local minimum can stop it from ever refolding after it has been irreversibly denatured.

 Protein denaturation due to pH

 Denaturation can also be caused by changes in the pH which can affect the chemistry of the amino acids and their residues.
 The ionizable groups in amino acids are able to become ionized when changes in pH occur.
 A pH change to more acidic or more basic conditions can induce unfolding.
 Acid-induced unfolding often occurs between pH 2 and 5, base-induced unfolding usually requires pH 10 or higher.

+Consequences

+Loss of solubility

+When proteins are folded, they fold so as to keep their hydrophobic parts on the inside (away from water) and their hydrophilic parts on the outside (contacting the water).
+This makes them soluble enough not to precipitate.
+However, when denatured the surface of the protein is partly hydrophobic and partly hydrophilic (as it no longer has an "inside" in which to hide the hydrophobic parts), causing it to become insoluble in water.
+The hydrophobic parts of the denatured proteins stick together, forming a network (gel): this is called coagulation.

+The coagulation of denatured proteins is the reason eggs solidify when cooked.
+When acid is added to milk, the protein casein denatures and coagulates (with fat and water inclusions from the milk) into curds, the first step in making cheese; although milk can also be made to curdle (i.e. casein to coagulate) by other methods, for example the addition of enzymes like chymosin.